soxueren/atsd/api/sql/examples/regularize.md

-# Transforming Unevenly Space Series to Regular Series
+# Transforming Unevenly Spaced Series to Regular Series

 The **WITH INTERPOLATE** clause provides a way to transform unevenly spaced time series into regularly spaced series.